cj1128/handmade-hero/README.md

 - Add sword bitmap to game state and show the sword when some key is pressed
 - Define `NullPosition()` and `IsPositionValid()`

+### Day 62: Basic Moving Projectiles

+- Define `move_spec` and pass it to `MoveEntity`
+- Add `distanceRemaining` to sword
+- Define `UpdateSword` and make sword disappaer when distance remaining reaches to zero

 ## Windows

 ### Command Prompt